Medicare News and Healthcare Updates, Retirement Investing Strategies and Articles

 Second, you may no longer contribute to your HSA after you begin collecting Social Security.

-Third, you must give some thought to your investment strategy in your HSA.
-Most HSAs offer a menu of mutual funds or exchange traded funds (ETFs) in which you may invest.
-You should consider your risk tolerance and time horizon when picking funds for your HSA.
+Third, you must consider your investment strategy in your HSA.
+Most HSAs offer a menu of mutual or exchange-traded funds (ETFs) where you may invest.
+It would help to consider your risk tolerance and time horizon when picking funds for your HSA.

 What is the Benefit for Retirement?

-In addition to out-of-pocket expenses, retirees are able to use their HSA to pay for Medicare deductibles, prescription copays, and long-term care insurance premiums.
-That last one is particularly important since Medicare doesn’t cover long-term care.
+In addition to out-of-pocket expenses, retirees can use their HSA to pay for Medicare deductibles, prescription copays, and long-term care insurance premiums.
+That last one is critical since Medicare doesn’t cover long-term care.

-That’s why some financial advisors say that HSAs should be a major component of their clients’ retirement plans.
+That’s why some financial advisors say HSAs should be a significant component of their clients’ retirement plans.
 A few even tell their clients to max out their HSAs each year before contributing to other accounts.

-Pre-retirees in good health and those that can pay their current medical pills out-of-pocket stand to benefit the most from contributing to an HSA as the money can sit in the account until its needed, even if that’s decades from now.
-The more money you have in your HSA when you begin taking Social Security and are no longer able to contribute, the longer you won’t have to pay out-of-pocket for your healthcare expenses in retirement.
+Pre-retirees in good health and those who can pay their current medical pills out-of-pocket stand to benefit the most from contributing to an HSA, as the money can sit in the account until it’s needed, even if that’s decades from now.
+The more money you have in your HSA when you begin taking Social Security and can no longer contribute, the longer you won’t have to pay out-of-pocket for your healthcare expenses in retirement.

 Key Health Savings Account Mistakes to Avoid